An Experienced Divorce Attorney Who Represents Your Best Interests

 Division of Property and Debt: A couple may divide their property and debts themselves, or leave it to a judge to decide if they cannot agree.
 Texas is an “equitable distribution” state, meaning that the division should be fair and equitable, but not necessarily equal.

 Child Custody: Texas presumes that parents should serve as joint managing conservators of their children.
 However, this does not mean that each party will have the children one-half of the time or that child support will be awarded to one parent.
 Parental rights, duties, and visitation need to be negotiated between the parents.

 Child Support: Child support in Texas is determined by the guidelines set forth in the Texas Family Code.
 These guidelines presume the minimum amount that should be awarded, unless the parties agree otherwise.

 Spousal Support: Also called spousal maintenance, spousal support is money paid by one spouse to another to recognize a partner’s contribution to the marriage.
 It provides for support of basic needs during or after a divorce proceeding.

 In addition, Ms. Kline is able to assist with the special issues involved with military divorce and late-life divorce.
 She also represents clients that are proposing changes to an existing court order, and those that are contesting changes.
 If these modifications are significant, they may merit a change in spousal support, child support, or child custody.

 Whether you plan to go to court for a contested divorce or you need help working out the details of a divorce through mediation, The Law Office of Kristin Kline can help.
-You will receive the full attention you deserve in order to resolve your situation favorably, with reasonable fees, and a high degree of professionalism.
 To learn more, call and schedule your appointment today.